markwwen/paper-review/reviews/Security-Privacy-ML/Towards-the-Science-of-Security-and-Privacy-in-Machine-Learning.md

 Within the PAC framework, a distribution drift violates the assumption that more training data reduces the learning algorithm's error rate.

 #### Defending against training-time attacks

+- PCA-based detection
+- adding a regularization term to the loss function (in SVM)

+(No many new research results)

+### Defending against inference-time attacks

+Defending against attacks at inference remains largely an open problem.

+- Defending by gradient masking
+  - 2015, ICLR, Towards deep neural network architectures robust to adversarial examples
+  - 2015, ICDM, A unified gradient regularization family for adversarial examples
+  - 2016, arXiv, Unifying adversarial training algorithms with flexible deep data gradient regularization
+  - 2016, S&P, Distillation as a defense to adversarial perturbations against deep neural networks
+    - to attack this, fast gradient sign mathod and Jacobian attack need larger perturbations
+    - "Defensive distillation is not robust to adversarial examples" find a variant of the attack that works.
+  - label smoothing (2015, arXiv, Rethinking the inception architecture for computer vision)
+    - cannot defend Jocobian-based iterative attack
+- Dfending against larger perturbations
+  - injecting adversarial samples in trainning, 2014, ICLR, C. Szegedy

+#### Interpreting robust learning in the PAC model

+Inference attacks can be interpreted in the PAC model as the adversary choosing a different data distribution during inference from the one used in training.

+### Learning and Inferring with Privacy

+One way of defining privacy-preserving models is that they do not reveal any additional information about the subjects involved in their training data.

+#### Training

+#### Inference

+### Fairness and Accountability in Machine Learning

+#### Fairness

+#### Accountability

+- take-away
+  - 6.1 Any defense that tampers with adversarial example crafting heuristics (e.g., by masking gradients used by adversaries)  but does not mitigate the underlying erroneous model predictions can be evaded using a transferability-based black-box attack.
+  - 6.2 In adversarial training, it is essential to include adversarial examples produced by all known attacks, as the defensive training is non-adaptive
+  - 6.3 Learning models with differential privacy guarantees is difficult because the sensitivity of models is unkown for most interesting ML techniques.

+## 7. No free lunch in adversarial learning